karimaechihabi/lernaean-hydra/README.md

 K. Echihabi, K. Zoumpatianos, T. Palpanas, and H. Benbrahim.
 The Lernaean Hydra of Data Series Similarity Search: An Experimental Evaluation of the State of the Art.
 PVLDB, 12(2):112–127, 2018.

+## Disclaimer
+The code is provided, as is, without warranty of any kind.
+While we thoroughly tested all code bases, we do not guarantee that they are exempt from bugs.
+If you encounter any issues with the code, please feel free to send an email to Karima Echihabi (karima.echihabi@gmail.com).
+We will do our best to address your concerns but do not promise to resolve all issues.